tbooth/snakemake-publishing/episodes/03-using-standard-file-locations.md

 Some people will just add a brief description, while others will add comprehensive documentation in this file.
 We'll just add a brief description.

-The `.md`/*Markdown* format, is an [enhanced text format]( https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet) that supports all sorts of formatting but for now we just need to know that lines beginning `#` will be shown as headings.
+The `.md`/*Markdown* format, is an [enhanced text format][markdown] that supports all sorts of formatting, but for now we just need to know that lines beginning `#` will be shown as headings.

 Create the file `README.md` in the text editor, and paste in the following text.